phrazzld/timeismoney-splash/docs/chromatic-setup.md

 3. Compare them against the baseline
 4. Report visual changes in the PR

-## Setting Up Project Token
+## ⚠️ MANDATORY: Project Token Configuration

-To set up the Chromatic project token:
+**The `CHROMATIC_PROJECT_TOKEN` setup is a mandatory prerequisite for Chromatic integration to function.**

+Without proper token configuration, the CI pipeline will fail and visual regression testing will not work.
+This token configuration is required because:

+- Chromatic needs authentication to access your project
+- CI workflows cannot proceed without valid credentials
+- Missing tokens cause cryptic build failures that are difficult to debug

+### Token Setup Steps

+**REQUIRED:** Complete ALL steps below before considering Chromatic integration functional:

+1. **Create Chromatic Account**

-1. Go to [Chromatic](https://www.chromatic.com/) and sign up using your GitHub account
+   - Go to [Chromatic](https://www.chromatic.com/) and sign up using your GitHub account

+2. **Create Project**

-2. Create a new project linked to the Time is Money repository
+   - Create a new project linked to the Time is Money repository
-3. Copy the Project Token
+   - Copy the Project Token from the project's Manage screen

-4. Add it to GitHub Repository Secrets as `CHROMATIC_PROJECT_TOKEN`
+3. **Configure GitHub Secret**
+   - Navigate to GitHub repository Settings → Secrets and variables → Actions
+   - Create a new repository secret named `CHROMATIC_PROJECT_TOKEN`
+   - Paste the copied token value and save

+## ✅ Verification: Confirm Your Setup

+**IMPORTANT:** Complete this verification checklist to ensure your Chromatic integration is fully functional:

+### Step 1: Verify Secret Configuration

+1. Navigate to your GitHub repository Settings → Secrets and variables → Actions
+2. Confirm `CHROMATIC_PROJECT_TOKEN` is listed in the repository secrets (value will be masked)
+3. If not present, complete the [Token Setup Steps](#token-setup-steps) above

+### Step 2: Test CI Integration

+1. Create a test branch: `git checkout -b test-chromatic-setup`
+2. Make a small change to any Storybook story file
+3. Commit and push the change: `git commit -am "test: verify chromatic integration" && git push origin test-chromatic-setup`
+4. Create a pull request to trigger the CI workflow
+5. Monitor the GitHub Actions workflow for the Chromatic step

+### Step 3: Verify Successful Execution

+✅ **Success Indicators:**

+- The "Check for Chromatic Project Token" step passes
+- The "Publish to Chromatic" step completes successfully
+- You receive a Chromatic build link in the PR checks
+- Clicking the Chromatic link shows your visual tests

+❌ **Failure Indicators:**

+- "CHROMATIC_PROJECT_TOKEN is not set" error in CI logs
+- "Publish to Chromatic" step fails with authentication errors
+- No Chromatic link appears in PR checks

+### Step 4: Clean Up Test

+After successful verification:

+1. Delete the test branch: `git branch -d test-chromatic-setup`
+2. Close the test pull request

+**If verification fails, repeat the [Token Setup Steps](#token-setup-steps) and contact the repository administrator.**

 ## Best Practices